Configuration Spaces of Manifolds with Boundary: Configuration spaces, their compactifications, and algebraic structures

 \subsection{Compactified configuration space for closed manifolds}

-Let $M$ be a manifold without boundary.
+Let $M$ be a closed manifold.
 We denote by $\FM_M$ {FMM@$\FM_{M}$} the Axelrod--Singer--Fulton--MacPherson type bordification of the configuration space of points on $M$ defined in~\cite{AxelrodSinger1994}.
 The space $\FM_M(r)$ is defined by an iterated blowup (or rather, bordification) at the fat diagonal of $M^r$.
 If we choose an algebraic realization of $M$ then $\FM_M(r)$ is again a semi-algebraic manifold.

 The space $\FM_{M}(r)$ comes with a natural stratification.
 Strata correspond to rooted trees with leaves labelled $1,\dots,r$.
 The stratum corresponding to a given tree $T$ is given by configuration satisfying the following properties: points $i$ and $j$ are in a subtree if and only if they are infinitesimally close compared to the points outside this subtree.
-Figure~\ref{fig.strata-fmm} should make the correspondence clear.
+See Figure~\ref{fig.strata-fmm} for an example of correspondence.

 Recall from~\cite{CDW17} that a right operadic multimodule $\op X$ for an operad $\op P$ in spaces over some base $B$ is a collection of spaces over powers of the base

 with a right $\Sigma_r$-action and operations